 Here’s how you can ride like the pros…without getting your rear handed to you:

 Scout the StageBe honest: Your chances of cycling as a pro are slim to none.
 But that doesn’t mean you can’t savor the experience of crossing the finish line at a world-class event—and riding domestique at the Tour de France isn’t exactly an option.
-What you want is to be one of the 400 riders who can preview Stage 4, which runs from Aspen to Beaver Creek, mere hours before the pros pedal through.
-Scout the Stage starts in Leadville for a 40-mile ride or Minturn for an 11-mile ride; both promise race-like rides minus that competition pressure but compete with cheering spectators and crossing through the USA Pro Cycling Challenge finish line.
+What you want is to be one of the 400 riders who can preview Stage 4, which runs from Steamboat Springs to Beaver Creek, mere hours before the pros pedal through.
+Scout the Stage starts in Leadville for a 40-mile ride, or in Minturn for an 11-mile ride; both promise race-like rides with cheering spectators, and allow racers to cross through the USA Pro Cycling Challenge finish line.
 There’s a final climb into Beaver Creek, plus the Leadville option tests your legs on the UPC King of the Mountain climb and a trip up and over Battle Mountain.
-Where do I sign up?

-Aspen to VailStage 4 runs from Aspen to Beaver Creek with climbs hitting 12,000-plus feet and an elevation that barely dips below 9,000 feet.
+Aspen to VailStage 2 runs from Aspen to Breckenridge with climbs hitting 12,000-plus feet and an elevation that barely dips below 9,000 feet.
 But you don’t need to steer clear of this century—the recreation paths make it doable for even the average road rider (OK minus a few twists and turns like X y and Z).
 Two options: Ride through Leadville or hit up the path that runs through Glenwood Canyon.
 Either way, you won’t be disappointed.

 Citizens’ ChallengeWant to really experience what the pros endure during their multi-day battle?
 Training Peaks can get you in on the action—and you don’t even need to be in Colorado or take your bike off the trainer.
 They created a seven-day plan that mimics that day’s USA Pro Cycling Challenge stage.
 It might not be as long (you can choose between 7-hour and 11-hour options), but it’ll still be a suffer-fest.

-Circle the SummitWant a tour of Summit County without having to ride nearly 118 miles from Breckenridge to Colorado Springs?
-Skip the hair-raising descents—Stage 5 promises some of the fastest downhill speeds of the week—and the 10-mile climb up Hoosier Pass, and experience that pro-level cycling at the Circle the Summit ride.
+Circle the SummitWant a tour of the high country without having to ride nearly 144 miles from Vail to Loveland?
+Skip the hair-raising descents—Stage 6 promises some of the fastest downhill speeds of the week—and the 10-mile climb up Hoosier Pass, and experience that pro-level cycling at the Circle the Summit ride.
 The ride isn’t the longest or the toughest, but the limited-to-750-riders event does win out on its scenery, the Gore Range.
 The best part?
 It’s on Saturday.

 So who’s ready to get riding?